 Meteorologist Scott Sabol’s hometown is Hudson.
 Scott graduated from Hudson High School and earned his bachelor’s degree in aeronautics/meteorology from Parks College at St. Louis University.
-He now holds the American Meteorological Society Seal of Approval (No. 1071).
+He now holds the American Meteorological Society Certified Broadcast Meteorologist Seal #770 as well as the AMS Certified Consulting Meteorologist Seal #726.
+He’s only one of a few broadcast meteorologists to hold both seals.

 He is also a trained Skywarn Severe Weather Spotter for the National Weather Service.